 - When men speak on behalf of women, they deny them agency.
 Instead, men should allow women to speak for themselves.

-- Dismissing or lowering the value of a work created by a woman, as is the case with Miriam Underhill, along with a slew of other cases not just limited to the mountaineering realm
+- Dismissing or lowering the value of a work created by a woman

 This sense of competition can be found in any realm of a woman’s life, not just climbing, of course.
 From an early age women are taught by our society to undercut one another.
 We live in a society that teaches women that their value and worth depends on how they are received by men.
 This impulse women feel to self-promote and respond with indirect aggression towards one another is indicative of our culture - a culture that teaches women to degrade each other in order to make themselves look better.
 But how exhausting is it to have to constantly tear others down in order to build yourself up?
 It is a recipe for the worst kind of failure.
 This warped behavior only backfires and leads women plummeting into a deep hole of self-loathing and insecurity.

 Even more despairing is the other side of the story: that we might not be competing with each other, but that we are competing ourselves.
 A woman might see another woman enter the room and do a comparison analysis.
-She may think the woman has better hair, prettier eyes, and cuter Prana yoga pants.
 Instead of seeing another human walking through the world we see what we aren’t.
 We see that we are not as pretty, smart, friendly, lovable, funny.
 This projection is detrimental to our own growth, power, and worth.

 What is empowerment?
 It's not a Dove ad campaign.
 It's not learning how to lean in.
 If we really want to empower ourselves as women in the world we have to empower ourselves through our thoughts and actions.
 We have to empower all women through our thoughts and actions.
 If we want to empower ourselves we must pierce through the dirty filter of a life lived to compete and compare.
 We must see each other as teammates, equals, friends, teachers, mentors, and allies.
 In order to dismantle the patriarchy we have to exhume ourselves of this nasty habit of tireless scrutiny.
 We are taught that women are innately catty or dramatic.
 However, this view only plays into patriarchal stereotypes and damages our ability to see the best in ourselves and others.

-In these conversations we need to realize what we are still not talking about.
-We need to work towards inclusion of all genders.
+In these conversations we need to work towards inclusion of all genders.
 Gender and sex are not binaries, cut and dry.
 Gender and sex exist on a spectrum.
-It is time to start thinking about gender as something else besides “this or that,” “black and white,” or “male and female.”
 Our world relies on flawed logic - that we can only choose from two categories.
-However, once we free ourselves from binary thinking we will unveil the possibilities, the advancements, and the revelations necessary to live in a truly equal world.
+However, once we free ourselves from binary thinking we will unveil the possibilities, the advancements, and the revelations necessary to live in a more equitable world.